• Skip to primary navigation

 Tax obligations for lump sum payments paid to retirees often depend on existing employer agreements.
 Some employers may offer an early retirement scheme to encourage groups of employees to retire early.
 If you’re part of an Employee Share Scheme (ESS), consider whether ‘good leaver’ conditions apply to you to avoid forfeiture of assets.
 Ultimately it is best to seek advice from your employer or tax agent when planning to retire.

-How to enter an Employment Termination Payment on your tax return
+How to enter a Redundancy Payment on your tax return

-If you need any help with an Employment Termination Payment on your tax return, hop onto live chat or send your Etax Accountant a private message.
-Your accountant makes sure you know what to enter and where, or they can access the information and enter everything correctly for you for no extra cost.
+If you need any help with a Redundancy Payment on your tax return, hop onto Live Chat or send your Etax Accountant a private message.
+Your accountant will make sure you know what to enter and where, or they can access the information and enter everything correctly for you for no extra cost.

 Losing a job is often quite a traumatic experience and something a huge number of Australians face each year.
-Interestingly, being made redundant can actually be the best thing that could happen.
+Interestingly, redundancy can actually be the best thing that could happen.
 To find out how, read our Redundancy tips from a careers expert article.

 Popular Articles